SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    kubectl get ns --show-labels
    ```

-   The output shows that team-a, team-b, itops, and cluster-config namespaces have been created as shown:
+   The output shows that team-a, team-b, Gitops, and cluster-config namespaces have been created as shown:

    ![](.././media/07.png)